 Paul interpreted Peter’s behavior not just in reference to the law, or the words of Christ, or particular Jewish customs, but in reference to what it revealed about Peter’s understanding and application of the gospel itself.

 Paul said that Peter’s conduct was, “…not in step with the truth of the gospel.”
-Yes, Peter had drifted into hypocrisy, but Paul made it clear that Peter had a much more serious problem: His drift from the gospel!
-Paul had to help Peter understand how the gospel applied to his particular sin and situation.
+Yes, Peter had drifted into hypocrisy, but Paul made it clear that Peter had a much more serious problem.
+He drifted from the gospel!
+He had to help Peter understand how the gospel applied to his particular sin and situation.
 In Paul’s mind, that was probably the most important thing he could accomplish.

 In other words, pastoral ministry is about helping people locate where the gospel speaks to their struggles, fears, anger, and selfishness.
 Tim Keller says, “All of our problems come from a failure to apply the gospel.”
 If you aspire to pastoral ministry, you must first be able to do this in your own life.
 You must be well acquainted with the gospel.

 If you long to be in pastoral ministry, the starting place is the gospel.
 You must know the gospel, love the gospel, and delight daily in the glory of the gospel.
 The gospel should be aimed first at your own struggles and fear and sins.
 Your love of approval must be smothered by the resplendent weight of the gospel.
 Your fear of criticism must be crucified by the retelling of the gospel.
 The gospel is of help through you because it has been applied to you.